jfxia/multi-window-video-player/README.md

-**WARNING**: VLC is such tough a memory monster that an instance of YLC may occupy 150MB memory.So, if you watch 4 or more video files at the same time, the player may not work as expected.
+**WARNING**: VLC is such tough a memory monster that an instance of VLC may occupy 150MB memory.So, if you watch 4 or more video files at the same time, the player may not work as expected.